 We all have dates that are important to us.
 An obvious one is our birthday, but there are many more.
 You could use an anniversary, the date of a special day you shared together, or even a difficult date like the passing of their parent or significant person in their lives.
 Remember this date and put it on your calendar.
 When it comes, reach out to them.
 Tell them you are thinking about them and wishing them a great day.
 Remembering a significant date for a friend shows them you care and can really touch their hearts.

 Writing a letter is great, especially for people who have a problem saying things out loud.
 I know some friends and family members that say it better on paper, or in a card, than they do out loud.
 Write a letter to a friend thanking them for something they did for you.
 Share with them how important it was for them to be there for you.
 Or simply send them a funny card making them laugh and thanking them for the years of joy they’ve brought you.
 Perhaps a little friendship card or note can sound cheesy, but everyone would love to get one.

 At the end of the day, you can really touch the heart of someone simply by saying, “I was thinking about you today.”
 Sharing a memory, remembering an important date, or sending them a letter or card are three easy ways to say that.
-With all the spare time we have now, cooped up in the house, why not use it to show someone you care and miss them?
+It only takes a few minutes to touch someone’s heart from a distance, so why take a few minutes and show someone you care and miss them?
 Such a small investment of time for a big payout.
 You never know how much you can touch someone’s heart by simply thinking of them and letting them know it.